Priyans17/school-payment-dashboard/README.md

 4. Test thoroughly
 5. Submit a pull request

+## 📄 License

+This project is licensed under the MIT License.

-## 📞 Support
+## 🆘 Support

-For issues or questions:
-1. Check the troubleshooting section
-2. Review the logs
-3. Ensure environment variables are set correctly
-4. Create an issue in the repository
+For support or questions, please contact the development team or create an issue in the repository.

 ---

-**Built with ❤️ for school payment management**
+**Built with ❤️ for Edviron School Payment Management**
->>>>>>> 70fad72 (Final)